mikage-emu/3dbrew/content/NWM_Services.md

 <td><p>0x16</p></td>
 <td><p>0x2</p></td>
 <td><p>This network attributes u16 bitmask can be written via <a
-href="NWMUDS:UpdateNetworkAttribute"
+href="../NWMUDS:UpdateNetworkAttribute"
 title="wikilink">NWMUDS:UpdateNetworkAttribute</a>.
 Bitmasks:</p>
 <ul>
 <li>0x1: When set, spectators are not allowed to connect(see <a
-href="NWMUDS:EjectSpectator" title="wikilink">here</a>).
+href="../NWMUDS:EjectSpectator" title="wikilink">here</a>).
 Checked by
-official user-processes before using <a href="NWMUDS:ConnectToNetwork" title="wikilink">NWMUDS:ConnectToNetwork</a>, when connecting as a Spectator.
+official user-processes before using <a href="../NWMUDS:ConnectToNetwork" title="wikilink">NWMUDS:ConnectToNetwork</a>, when connecting as a Spectator.
 Must be clear otherwise that code returns error 0xE10113EA.
 If the initialized_flag at offset 0x8 is zero, this code handles it the